 The Hospitals are jointly and severally liable under the Master Loan Agreement.
-The loan principal is payable annually on January 1 and the loan interest is payable to a trustee in monthly amounts for the Series 2008A and Series 2008B Bonds and semiannually for the Series 2008C Bonds.
 Pursuant to the Master Loan Agreement, the Hospitals are required to maintain certain funds on deposit with the trustee as described in note 2.
 As security for the performance of its obligations under the Master Loan Agreement, the Obligated Group has granted the Authority a security interest in its revenues.

-The Obligated Group is subject to certain covenants as defined in the Master Loan Agreement and in the Branch Banking and Trust Company Letter of Credit Agreement and the Bank of America, N.A.
-Letter of Credit Agreement (together, the Letter of Credit Agreements), including the maintenance of satisfactory days cash on hand, debt service coverage ratio, and debt to capitalization ratio.
-The Obligated Group is in compliance with the debt covenants as of December 31, 2010.
+The Obligated Group is also subject to certain qualitative and quantitative financial covenants as defined in the Master Loan Agreement and in the First Supplemental Indenture of Trust and Supplemental Loan Agreements, as long as the bonds are outstanding.
+The Obligated Group is in compliance with the debt covenants as of December 31, 2011.

-Interest payments were \$4,923 and \$4,530 for the years ended December 31, 2010 and 2009, respectively.
+Interest payments were \$4,821 and \$4,923 for the years ended December 31, 2011 and 2010, respectively.